Samantha A. Godwin

 Senior thesis: Use of algae in bioremediation of aquatic heavy metal pollution

-Relevant coursework: Population & Community Ecology, Biology of Vascular Plants, Vertebrate Taxonomy & Natural History, GIS, Organic Chemistry, Biological Research Methods
+Relevant coursework: Population & Community Ecology, Biological Research Methods, Biology of Vascular Plants, Vertebrate Taxonomy & Natural History, GIS, Organic Chemistry

-Honors: Outstanding Biology Graduate Award, Alpha Chi and Beta Beta Beta National Honors Societies
+Honors: Outstanding Biology Graduate Award, Alpha Chi National Honor Society, and Tri-Beta Biological Honors Society

 Stewardship: Constructed and maintained Currituck Banks rain garden and installed interpretive signs and trail markers for Kitty Hawk Woods paddle trail.
 Involved in debris cleanup for improved public usage of Reserves.